wine/wal-start/readme.md

 ## setup

-run the [start.sh](start.sh) script, the web server serving wal-start will now be available on the port 8080.
+run the [setup.sh](setup.sh) script, you can then either use the local file or setup local web hosting using [serve](https://rubygems.org/gems/serve) or similair.

 ## example